wgseligman/GramsSim/GramsDataObj/README.md

 ### grams::MCLArHits

-This data object contains the "MC Truth" information associated with the ionization energy deposits in the liquid argon as determined by [GramsG4](../GramsG4); see that page for additional information.
+This data object contains the "MC Truth" information associated with the ionization energy deposits in the liquid argon as determined by [GramsG4](../GramsG4) for a single event; see that page for additional information.

 | <img src="../GramsDataObj/images/grams_MCLArHits.png" width="50%" /> |
 | :--------------------------------------------------------------: |